Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Throws

-*  If any error occurs while downloading the file.
+* *IOException* If any error occurs while downloading the file.

 ---
 ###getContestAnalysis(Problem)